 This registry does not involve any changes to the medical care you receive.
 You will continue to receive the same standard of medical care; we simply record what happens to you.

 There is a risk that you may become upset or distressed when contacted by registry staff, or when completing one of the questionnaires.
-Remember at any time.
-You can choose not to complete the questionnaires and/or withdraw from the registry.
+At any time, you can choose not to complete the questionnaires and/or withdraw from the registry.
 If you are distressed you can contact Beyond Blue on 1300 224 636.

 What will happen to information about me if I participate?

 Your information will be used by the registry team to generate reports for hospitals, publications, presentations, and future research projects that require registry data.
 The information will be reported in such a way that you cannot be identified.

 Any future research projects wishing to access registry data require approval from the relevant ethics committee(s) and the NGOR Steering Committee.
 Identifying information, such as your name and date of birth, will be included on the registry, but will only be disclosed with your permission (unless required by law).